 Risk factors for developing melanoma include:

-A personal or strong family history of melanoma is the single most important independent risk factor for developing melanoma.
+Strong family history – A personal history or strong family history of melanoma is the single most important independent risk factor for developing melanoma.

 Numerous Moles – More moles, means more melanocytes and a higher risk that any one of these can start proliferating uncontrollably.